pallets/click/docs/options.rst

 Boolean flags are options that can be enabled or disabled.
 This can be accomplished by defining two flags in one go separated by a slash (``/``) for enabling or disabling the option.
+(If a slash is in an option string click automatically knows that it's a boolean flag and will pass ``is_flag=True`` implicitly).
 Click always wants you to provide an enable and disable flag so that you can change the default later.

 Example: